xcore/sc_lcd/doc/overview.rst

 Performance
 +++++++++++

-The achievable effective bandwidth varies according to the available XCore MIPS.
+The achievable effective bandwidth varies according to the available xCORE MIPS.
 The maximum pixel clock supported is 25MHz.

 Touch screen component